 Planning a trip to the United Arab Emirates but haven’t figured out where to go yet?
 My quick UAE travel guide is the perfect place to start, with tips on what makes each emirate unique, top things to do and where to stay.

 I’ve just got back from an action-packed week in the UAE with Rotana Hotels.
 After visiting Dubai for the first time last September, I was excited to see more of what this jewel of the Middle East had to offer.
 People often forget there are seven emirates in total, and while Abu Dhabi and Dubai shout the loudest, there are plenty of reasons to visit the other five.

 From incredible encounters with wildlife, epic cityscapes and delicious international cuisine, to art, culture and exciting activities, it’s time to share a few highlights from my time in the UAE.

-The UAE’s cultural heart, Abu Dhabi was a highlight for me.
-It was my first time visiting and I was keen to see and do as much as possible.
-With just over 24 hours there, here’s what I packed in…
+The UAE’s cultural heart, this city was a huge highlight for me.
+There are SO many things to do in Abu Dhabi, and as it was my first time visiting, I was keen to pack in as much as possible!
+With just over 24 hours there, here’s what I got up to…